draw vs fade golf

 Draw vs Fade in Golf: A Brief Overview

-Often, before a swing, you would realise that your ball’s flight has an obstacle or the next shot will be a bit difficult.
+Often, before a swing, you would realize that your ball’s flight has an obstacle or the next shot will be a bit difficult.

 Here’s where right-handed golfers draw the shot, where the ball begins its flight from the right and gradually diverges to the left.
 For left-handed golfers, vice-versa is the case.